Prompt Engineering · OrevateAI

 3. Soak: Let them soak for about 20-30 minutes.
 You can gently agitate them occasionally.

 4. Rinse and dry: Rinse them out with cold water.
-Do NOT wring them aggressively.
+Do not wring them aggressively.
 Instead, gently squeeze out excess water.
 Then, you can either air dry them (which will result in minimal shrinkage but helps maintain shape) or tumble dry them on a low-heat setting for a bit more tightening.

 This method is particularly good for jeans that are mostly cotton but have a small percentage of elastane or spandex, as excessive heat can damage these stretch fibers.
+As of April 2026, sustainable clothing advocates often suggest this gentler approach to prolong garment life.

 Common Mistakes to Avoid When Shrinking Jeans